How to Calculate Voltage Drop in 12V and 24V Systems

 • Drop: 0.8V

-If you see over 5%, you need thicker wire or shorter runs.
+If you’re seeing over 5%, you need thicker wire or shorter runs.

 Common Misconceptions

-Myth #2: “Just use the biggest wire you can afford”
+Should I just use the biggest wire I can afford?

-Partially true.
 There are diminishing returns.
-Going from 12 AWG to 10 AWG makes a big difference.
-Going from 4 AWG to 2 AWG on a 10A circuit is overkill.
+Going from 12 AWG to 10 AWG on a long light bar run makes a big difference.
+Going from 4 AWG to 2 AWG on a 10A circuit is overkill because you’re already well below 3% voltage drop.

 False.
 The ground wire carries the same current and has the same resistance.
 Size both wires equally.